Motorcyclists are some of the most endangered riders on the road. They have less protection compared to other vehicles and are less visible.

 Using a phone while driving is the most common cause of distracted car and motorcycle accidents.

-Other reasons include eating and drinking while driving and passenger car occupants causing the distraction.
-About 9 people die daily in the US because of distracted driving.
+Other reasons include eating and drinking while driving and passenger car occupants causing a distraction.
+About nine people die daily in the US because of distracted driving.

 Centers for Disease Control say the following types of behaviors lead to distracted driving :